 Option 1: Connect to SSAS Within Network

-When you are connecting to the target SSAS database from within the corporate network and using the credential you used to login to your machine, follow these steps.
+When you are connecting to the target SSAS database from within the corporate network and using the login credentials for your machine, you should follow this procedure.

-Tip: If your company has provided you with VPN access to the corporate network, please be sure to login.
+Note: If your company has provided you with VPN access to its network, make sure to login to the VPN.

-Step 1.
-Open Power BI Desktop.
-On the Home tab, select Get data -> Analysis Services.
+2. Under the Home tab, select Get data > Analysis Services.

-Step 2.
-On the SQL Server Analysis Services data window:
+3. Complete the SQL Server Analysis Services database as follows:

 - Database: Enter the database name, or leave it empty.

 5. The Navigator window lists all the available databases accessible to you.
 Expand the target database, select a cube or perspective, and click OK.

 Now you can start creating your Power BI report.

 Connect to SSAS Outside Network